NafizUddin/BloodHub-Client-Side/README.md

 - Admin Password - admin123

 ## [ Server Side Repository](https://github.com/NafizUddin/BloodHub-Server-Side)
-Click here to see the live server: [https://github.com/NafizUddin/BloodHub-Server-Side](https://github.com/NafizUddin/BloodHub-Server-Side)
+Click here to see the Server Side Repository: [https://github.com/NafizUddin/BloodHub-Server-Side](https://github.com/NafizUddin/BloodHub-Server-Side)

 ## **In this Assignment,I Have Used:**